Hungry Healthy Happy

 To make sure that this slow cooker chicken casserole is totally gluten free, then make sure that you use a gluten stock and mustard.

-If you’ve tried this chicken casserole recipe, let us know how you got on in the comments below.
+If you’ve tried this slow cooked chicken casserole recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.